Spinach Goma Ae

 Magnesium: 236.4 mg

 In Japanese, “goma” means sesame seed and “ae” means sauce.
 This cold, flavorful side dish (sometimes written as “gomae”) features a sesame seed dressing and is often found in bento, or lunchboxes.
 It’s a useful recipe when you need to use up a lot of garden-fresh spinach, as it cooks way down.
-A light and refreshing addition to any summer meal!
+A light and refreshing addition to any meal!

 Food as Medicine